ppaann/ppaann.github.io/README.md

 ## As Frontend developer

 I am developing this website using the React platform and hosting it on GitHub.
-Currently, only CSS and inline styles are being used for the design.
-However, I plan to showcase more frontend technologies in the future
+Currently for this draft version, only CSS and inline styles are being used for the design and the layout is not yet responsive.
+However, I plan to improve everything and include more frontend technology showcases in the future.